-The liver is the body’s largest gland and a well-functioning liver is extremely important for our health.
+The liver is the body’s largest gland, and a well-functioning liver is extremely important for our health.
 People with low intake of choline can develop fatty liver and liver damage.
 Non-alcoholic fatty liver is the most common liver disease in Sweden and affects 15% of the population (20% globally).
-In people with obesity/obesity it is more common.[4,5]
+In people with obesity, it is more common.[4,5]

 In one study, healthy adults developed fatty liver when given a diet poor on choline.
-The symptoms ceased when they received more choline in the diet.
+The symptoms ceased when they received more through diet.
 Thus, there is a direct link between liver health and choline.

-In other words, the levels of acetylcholine can positively affect focus, attention, memory, motivation and decision-making, as well as give better results in training.
+In other words, the levels of acetylcholine can positively affect focus, attention, memory, motivation and decision-making, as well as give better results in training/exercise.

 Homocysteine is an amino acid containing a thiol and formed by methionine.
 In recent years, high levels of homocysteine have been noted as a risk factor for cardiovascular disease.
 The link is not completely clear because it is so complex, but it is being researched in the field.
 High levels of homocysteine are also a national factor for cancer.